Hermann-SW/FPGAs/README.md

 ## working with FPGAs
 I will use this "blog like" github repo to document what I have done with FPGAs.

+## 11/18/2020
+Today's Hackaday [Hacking The FPGA Control Board From A Bitcoin Miner](https://hackaday.com/2020/11/18/hacking-the-fpga-control-board-from-a-bitcoin-miner/) article references [xjtuecho's github repo](https://github.com/xjtuecho/EBAZ4205) with lots of details on how to deal with EBAZ4205 board I ordered initially 10/26 (how to power ther board, shut down the BTC miner program in linux running on board's dual core A9s, setting static IP address for using ethernet finally, ...)

 ## 11/17/2020

 Received development board ordered 11/4 ... [more](2020/11/17/#11172020)